 To delve into the work of an author for the first time is both a thrilling and unnerving experience.
 While to read a book by a writer we are familiar with feels like returning home, to immerse ourselves in the work of an author new to us is a foray into uncharted territory.
 Although sometimes we end up discovering a new favourite, it is also possible to get highly disappointed.
-Below are some of the authors whom the only book that I read by didn’t impress me much (I rated it with either 3 or 2 stars), but to whom I want to give a second chance.
+Below are some of the authors whom the only book that I read by didn’t impress me much (I rated it with either 3 or 2 stars), but whom I want to give a second chance to.

 I made my first foray into Ali Smith’s work with Autumn, the first book in a planned seasonal quartet.
 The plot isn’t easy to explain, because it wanders amidst the flow of the characters’ thoughts and reminiscences.
 It delves into the bond forged between Daniel Gluck and Elisabeth Demand, as well as into some current events, including Brexit.
-I was left with quite mixed feelings, being both in awe of the way Ali Smith managed to craft some sentences and bored by the lack of plot development.
+I was left with mixed feelings, being both in awe of the way Ali Smith managed to craft some sentences and bored by the lack of plot development.

 At first, I thought that I wouldn’t want to read Winter, the second book in this collection of standalones, but so many people have been praising it that I’ve changed my mind.
 Continue reading